danludwig/tripod/readme.md

 #What is Tripod?

 Tripod is an example of one way to architect .NET apps.
+It is a form of onion architecture that uses specific tools, patterns, and conventions.
+It is opinionated code.

 #What is Tripod not?